 INT 94RG.
 Introduction to Engineering and its Applications (1 unit) / Dr. Hua Lee, Electrical and Computer Engineering

 This seminar sequence provides an overview of electrical, mechanical, and computer engineering in a concise and comprehensive manner.
 The full-spectrum topics include communications, signal processing, VLSI, control systems, robotics, and computer-aided design in hardware, software, system integration, as well as industrial applications.
 The seminars will also give you an excellent perspective of the curriculum, advancement in the industry, as well as research directions in graduate study.
 In addition to presentations by faculty, the course includes a tour of engineering research facilities.

 INT 35LT.
 Experiencing Shakespeare (8 units)

 This innovative course brings together faculty from the departments of English and Theater & Dance to offer students an immersive experience of Shakespeare that combine performance, literary study, and research.
-As part of the course, students will attend a live theatrical production of King Lear, directed by Irwin Appel, one of the professors of the course.
+As part of the course, students will attend a live theatrical production of Hamlet, directed by Irwin Appel, one of the professors of the course.
 Students can expect Shakespeare to come to life on page and stage as we experience these multi-faceted plays from a variety of perspectives.